subrataindia/Portfolio-setup-and-mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse
+# Portfolio setup and mobile version skeleton

-> This is first Microverse project.
+> This is my second Microverse project.
+This project is created to learn and understand about use of Figma and Flexbox.

 ![screenshot](./app_screenshot.png)